Take Me to the Limit

-"Take Me to the Limit" is a 1997 song by German Eurodance group Mr. President, released as the second single from their third album, Night Club (1997).
-It was a notable hit in Europe, peaking at number 11 in Germany, number 16 in Austria, number 18 in Finland and number 21 in Switzerland.
+"Take Me to the Limit" is a song by German Eurodance group Mr. President, released in August 1997, by Warner Bros.
+Records, as the second single from their third album, Night Club (1997).
+It is written by Caren Miller and Robin Masters and produced by Kai Matthiesen.
+The song was a notable hit in Europe, becoming a top-20 hit in Germany, Austria and Finland.
 On the Eurochart Hot 100, it reached number 44 in October 1997.
-The music video was directed by John Buche, who also directed the videos for "Coco Jamboo", "I Give You My Heart" and "Show Me the Way".
+The accompanying music video was directed by John Buche and filmed in a brothel in Austria.
+Buche had previously directed the videos for the group's previous hit-singles "Coco Jamboo", "I Give You My Heart" and "Show Me the Way".